 Employees, HR & Legal

-A critical and often overlooked component to running any business is human resources: employees, contracts, salaries, etc. These things can seem informal at first, but as your practice grows, you’ll need specific policies and procedures in place to protect yourself and your employees.
+A critical and often overlooked component of running any business is human resources: employees, contracts, salaries, etc. These things can seem informal at first.
+But, as your practice grows, you’ll need specific policies and procedures in place to protect yourself and your employees.

-It’s important to understand how making these decisions now can both affect employee performance and also protect your business from future lawsuits or other unexpected problems.
+Understanding how these decisions will affect employee performance and protecting your business from future lawsuits is important.

 As a veterinarian, dealing with the intricacies of employment law and managing things like employee handbooks may feel out of place.
 But it is important to have at least a working understanding of these systems and to figure out what decisions make the most sense for your growing business.